bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Tweak - Do not select temporary states as booking list filter (in cart, expired, removed)
+* Tweak - Calendar editor is now always full width
+* Fix - Wrong total of booking rows
+* Fix - Calendar settings could be unexpectedly changed using bookacti_update_calendar_settings() JS hooks
+* Fix - Custom time format was not applied in booking lists (in cart, checkout and order)
+* Fix - Duplicated events when booking system needed to reload
+* Fix - Compatibility with some optimization plugin
+* Fix - Readme FAQ now matches Booking Activities 1.3 changes

 = 1.3.1 - 2018/01/28 =
 * Fix - Empty booking list if booking groups table was empty